 - If insufficient evidence of the alleged violation(s) is determined, the report and charges will be dismissed.
 Under these circumstances, no record of the report or the outcome will be retained.
 The chair of the hearing board will inform the parties and the director of academic integrity of this decision in writing via electronic mail.

 - If a student fails to respond to or comply with a letter/notification from the Academic Integrity Office or hearing board; attend a scheduled meeting with any academic integrity officer, hearing board or case review team member or faculty member; attend an academic judicial hearing; or abide by any of the procedures here noted in this policy, the rights and options presented herein are forfeited by the student.
 The case may proceed without the student or faculty present and a decision will be rendered.
 If a hearing takes place without the student present, the student will be notified in writing via certified and electronic mail of the outcome of the hearing.

 Below are guidelines for the Academic Integrity Board to consider when deciding which sanctions are appropriate in a case review determination or hearing board decision.
 However, the hearing board may deem alternate sanctions appropriate in individual cases.

-- First offenses may result in probation as well as failure on the exam/assignment and/or failure of the course, but could lead to immediate suspension, dismissal or expulsion.
+- First offenses may result in a grade penalty on the exam/assignment, a zero on the exam/assignment, and/or failure of the course, but could lead to immediate academic integrity probation suspension, dismissal or expulsion.
 Probation is a pre-suspension sanction.